newtondotcom/dokploy-oci-free/README.md

 ## Project Structure

--   `bin/`: Contains bash scripts for setting up Dokploy on both the main instance and the worker instances.
+-   `bin/`: Contains bash scripts for setting up Dokploy on both the master instance and the worker instances.
-    -   `dokploy-main.sh`: Script to install Dokploy on the main instance.
+    -   `dokploy-master.sh`: Script to install Dokploy on the master instance.
     -   `dokploy-worker.sh`: Script to configure necessary dependencies on worker instances.
 -   `helper.tf`: Contains helper functions and reusable modules to streamline the infrastructure setup.
 -   `doc/`: Directory for images used in the README (e.g., screenshots of Dokploy setup).